PiedWeb/CMS/README.md

 ### To plan

+- [ ] Author for page (will permit to manage page view right later)
 - [ ] Archive edit (page) (extension or core ?)
 - [ ] Multi-user editor Multi-site but not everybody can edit everything (see draft.md) (extension or core ?)
 - [ ] Look for a better writer experience (https://github.com/front/g-editor or https://editorjs.io) (1/2)